dadams42/fitvelcurve/README.md

 Acknowledgments: We thank the team at the Code/Astro workshop for their invaluable help in making this possible, including Sarah Blunt, Jason Wang, and Suchitra Narayanan, who oversaw this project.

-Sources: For information on dynesty, see https://dynesty.readthedocs.io/en/stable/
+Sources: For information on dynesty, see: https://dynesty.readthedocs.io/en/stable/

 References: